Director and producer Tony Isaac — who died in 1986 — was passionately committed to making programmes that reflected a New Zealand voice.

 The Governor was partly intended to challenge long-held myths about New Zealand's history and egalitarian ideals.
 Aberdein later recalled: "I don't think Tony or I ever pretended this was only entertainment...we both believed that the best writing, the best drama, was subversive".

 Aside from the demands of producing a series whose battle scenes and general scale had few New Zealand precedents, Isaac also directed two episodes - including debut episode The Reverend Traitor.
+Hugh Macdonald, who directed two of the other episodes, remembers Isaac as "a lovely guy" who sometimes literally worked all night on hardly any food at all.

 The Governor entered the wider political arena after prime minister Robert Muldoon attacked the programme for its cost overruns, which he used to further his argument that TV One and South Pacific Television should be amalgamated.
 When Television New Zealand replaced the semi-independent TV One and SPTV corporations with a complementary two-channel system in 1980, Isaac was passed over as head of the new drama department.
 Keith Aberdein argues the decision may have been partly out of fear that Isaac would keep "pushing at them with ambitious, important and therefore troublesome projects".